 Disregarding the Program Instructions and Resources: MDA considers reviewing (and adhering to) the Program's instruction documents as part of the application process and NOT steps to be skipped or ignored.
 It is obvious to MDA and the SNAB during the review process when an Applicant has not read or followed the instructions.
 The Program has gone to great lengths to provide comprehensive instructions that spell out the purpose of the Program, what is fundable, required information, specific caps on some costs, and prohibited items and activities.
-Additionally the Program Coordinator is available to answer any questions and offer guidance and clarification.
+Additionally, the Program Coordinator is available to answer any questions and offer guidance and clarification.
 A reduction in ranking has resulted for applications where it is obvious that the instruction documents and help were disregarded or not utilized.

-Incomplete Application or Incorrect Format: All application fields MUST be filled in and returned to MDA in the required format as stated in the Program and application instructions.
-Each section must be filled out or given an "N/A" if not applicable with a reason, if necessary, for the N/A. An incomplete application will not pass the Due Diligence stage and may be removed from further consideration.
+Incomplete Application or Incorrect Format: All required application fields MUST be filled in as stated in the Program and application instructions.
+An incomplete application will not pass the Due Diligence stage and may be removed from further consideration.
 Providing an application and its documents in an incorrect format greatly hinders all the many subsequent steps MDA must take in processing the application for the review phase.